BIBLE READING &

 ELEVENTH: Ask the Question: "What can I model and teach?"

 This is the step where the rubber of our faith-formation tires meets the road of life.
 All of the previous five steps lead up to this.
-This is the main point of why we read and study the Bible and that is to do something with it.
-Of course, we all do something with it; either we ignore it or we are transformed by it.
+This is the main point of why we read and study the Bible, and that is to do something with it.
+Of course, we all do something with it; either we ignore it or it transforms us.

 We must ask ourselves, "How can the teaching about God's Word relate to my problems, feelings, values, attitudes, situations, ambitions, needs, desires, and relationships?"

-And then, what have I leaned that can benefit others?
+And then, what have I learned that can benefit others?

 God's Word will lead to godly action when it is received by a person who is rooted in Christ, whose life has been transformed.
 If not, we are self-deluded as James states in verses 23-27.
 Thus, the Bible must be read, it must be adhered to, it must impact us.
-Then, a visible and viable result will occur as our faith development increases and our purpose is set for a life that is worth living and one that leads others to Him.
-Further action would be taking our faith in the streets of life and actually helping others in a real, authentic way.
+Then, a visible and viable result will occur as our faith development increases, and our purpose is set for a life that is worth living and one that leads others to Him.
+Further action would be taking our faith in the streets of life and helping others in a real, authentic way.

 To grow in Christ, we need to be equipped in Him by His precepts, and ready for His service.
 (2 Timothy 3:15-16)